katesavi/challenge_portfolio_katia2/README.md

 Hello, my name is **Katia**.
 I decided to participate in this project because it is a great opportunity to learn new things about testing and adapt old ones.
-I love challenges, that's why I constantly seek out new knowledge.
+I love challenges.
 I possess the basics of software testing and got ISTQB Foundation Certificate.
-Unfortunatelly I did not get a new job yet.
-Getting new experience with automation tools/frameworks can help me in finding a job as a manual/automation tester in the future.
+Getting new experience with automation tools/frameworks can help me in finding a  new job as a manual/automation tester in the future.
 I am very grateful for such opportunity.
 My goals in the near future are: to improve my knowledge of HTML, CSS, SQL and generally to learn new things because I love it 🙃